Cost of Living in Vietnam

 Vietnam is a food lover’s paradise.
 Not only are there many Western restaurants to choose from, but there are also a huge range of great local restaurants, food stalls and street vendors that cook up amazing fare while the customer waits.

 Sticking to Western food and Western restaurants will burn a hole in an expat’s wallet as many of the food items or ingredients are imported and the government levies high taxes on these goods.
 Eating Vietnamese food is cheap, tasty and definitely something to write home.
-An average meal at a Western restaurant will cost expats around VND 300,000 whereas a wholesome meal at Vietnamese restaurant will cost between VND 40,000 and VND 100,000.

 Cost of electrical goods in Vietnam

 Expats will find cheap electrical goods, particularly in the markets.
 However, many of these are inferior copies made in China.

 Shopping at department stores and malls is one way to ensure that items are genuine and come with some sort of manufacturer’s guarantee; unfortunately this also means paying a lot more than one would expect to pay in the region, especially with Bangkok a cheap flight away.

 Cost of living in Vietnam chart (Based on Ho Chi Minh City, 2015)